fnproject/fn/docs/function-format.md

 The format is still up for discussion and in order to move forward and remain flexible, it's likely we will just allow different input formats and the function creator can decide what they want, on a per function basis.
 Default being the simplest format to use.

+TODO: Put common env vars here, that show up in all formats.

-#### Default I/O Format
+#### Default Input Format

-The default I/O format is simply the request body itself plus some environment variables.
+The default format is simply the request body itself plus some environment variables.
 For instance, if someone were to post a JSON body, the unmodified body would be sent in via STDIN.
 The result comes via STDOUT.
-When call is done, pipes are closed and the container running the function is terminated.
+When task is done, pipes are closed and the container running the function is terminated.

 Pros: